 Improving your overall fitness can help you become healthier in almost all areas of your life.
 Here are just a few.

 Most of us go through life with slouched shoulders, a hunched-over back, and lower back pain.
-Part of this problem comes from sitting at a desk all of the workday, but it also is the result of not having proper tone in the smaller muscles that keep your body upright.
+Part of this problem comes from sitting at a desk all of the workdays, but it also is the result of not having proper tone in the smaller muscles that keep your body upright.
 Some of these muscles include the erector spine, which is responsible for keeping your spine straight; the rhomboids, which are in charge of pulling your shoulder blades toward your spine, the rectus abdominis, which holds the torso upright, and the hip flexors, which keep your hips and pelvis aligned.

 Your core makes up the most important muscle group in your body.
 The muscles that make up your core are the pelvis and all the muscles around your abdominal area.